sampson-chen/sack/README.md

 ## How to Use

-You can use sag / sack in exactly the same way you currently use ag / ack!
+You can use sag / sack / srg in exactly the same way you currently use ag / ack / rg!
 Woot!

 For why sack is faster (and more fun!) to use, read on about its main / side features...

 ## Main Feature - Shortcuts

-sag / sack prefixes shortcut tags to ag / ack's search results:
+sag / sack /srg prefixes shortcut tags to ag / ack / rg's search results:

     user@linux:~/src$ sack thumbnail